 So what do you think the dream meant?

-I wasn’t too sure myself so it occurred to me to check my Bible and look up Isaiah 17:8, Jeremiah 17:8 and Ezekiel 17:8 and this is what Jeremiah 17:8 says starting from verse 5 all the way to 8;
+I wasn’t too sure myself so it occurred to me to check my Bible and look up Isaiah 17:8, Jeremiah 17:8 and Ezekiel 17:8.
+This is what Jeremiah 17:8 says starting from verse 5 all the way to 8;

 “Thus says the Lord – Cursed be the person who trusts in man and makes flesh his arm and his heart to depart from the Lord.
-He shall be like the heath in a desert and shall not see when good comes but shall inhabit the parched places in the wilderness.
-In a salt land and not inhabited B
+He shall be like the heath in a desert and, shall not see when good comes but shall inhabit the parched places in the wilderness.
+In a salt land and not inhabited.

-Now as you can see from the above statement this was a very clear warning to me. that I would never be able to repay back that loan and it was a very bad decision I had made in trying to get one.
-And as you can guess I had also made the decision to find the money at around 12 midnight so it was a very bad one.
+Now as you can see from the above statement this was a very clear warning to me.
+That I would never be able to repay back that loan and it was a very bad decision I had made in trying to get one.
+And as you can guess I had also made the decision to find the money at around 12 midnight – bad timing!